African immigration to Israel: Response in Israel

-Israeli economic commentator Nehemiah Shtrasler estimated that illegal immigrants take the places of weaker manual workers, causing loss of jobs and a reduction in the wages.
-He also claimed that they burden the health care, welfare and education systems.
+In 2014, Haaretz economic reporter Nehemiah Strassler wrote that illegal immigrants take the place of manual workers, causing loss of jobs and a reduction in wages.
+He also said that they burden the health care, welfare and education systems.
 "We would never be able to raise the standard of living of the needy and reduce the gaps, if we keep on absorbing more and more destitute people."

 Israeli MK Ya'akov Katz, who headed the government committee on issue of illegal asylum seekers, proposed establishing a city near the Egyptian border where the immigrants would live until deportation.

 In December 2011, Mayor of Tel Aviv Ron Huldai demanded that the government take "immediate emergency action."

-In mid-2010, a demonstration was held in Eilat against the inaction of the Israeli government.
-Residents claimed that they were afraid to walk outside at night in certain neighborhoods.
+In mid-2010, Eilat residents demonstrated against the inaction of the Israeli government saying they were afraid to walk outside at night in certain neighborhoods.
 In the Shapira and Kiryat Shalom neighborhoods in southern Tel Aviv a number of real estate agents stated that they would not rent apartments to illegal immigrants.

-On 23 May 2012 a demonstration of over a thousand people was held in the Hatikva Quarter.
-Miri Regev, Danny Danon, Ronit Tirosh and Michael Ben-Ari spoke speeches.
-Later on the protest turned violent.
-President Shimon Peres issued a condemnation of the violent words and actions against the African migrant workers, calling to refrain from racism and incitement, saying: "Hatred of foreigners contradicts the fundamental principles of Judaism.
-I am well aware of the difficulties faced by the residents of south Tel Aviv [and other similar areas], but violence is not the solution."
+On 23 May 2012, over a thousand people demonstrated in the Hatikva Quarter.
+Miri Regev, Danny Danon, Ronit Tirosh and Michael Ben-Ari spoke.
+Later the protest turned violent.
+President Shimon Peres issued a condemnation of the violence and called to refrain from racism and incitement.
+He said: "Hatred of foreigners contradicts the fundamental principles of Judaism.
+I am well aware of the difficulties faced by the residents of south Tel Aviv and other similar areas, but violence is not the solution."

 In a Channel 2 interview in November 2013, Tel Aviv Mayor Ron Huldai scoffed at government policy, saying, "Can 50,000 people be a demographic threat?
 That's a mockery. ...
 The truth is they will remain here.
 They are human beings and I must take care of them."

-Regular demonstrations and rallies supporting the refugees have also been held.
-On 28 December 2013 thousands have protested in Tel Aviv against detention of asylum seekers from Sudan and Eritrea.
-The protesters, marched from Levinsky Park in South Tel Aviv to city center, decrying the detention without trial of African refugees in the Saharonim and Holot detention facilities.
-Migrants have reportedly said to fear for their life should they return to their home countries.
+Demonstrations and rallies supporting the refugees have also been held.
+On 28 December 2013 thousands protested in Tel Aviv against detention of asylum seekers from Sudan and Eritrea.
+The protesters marched from Levinsky Park in South Tel Aviv to city center, decrying the detention without trial of African refugees in the Saharonim and Holot detention facilities.
+Migrants said they feared their lives would be in danger if they returned to their home countries.